Frequently Asked Questions

 If I already have the heart on my driver’s license or state ID do I still need to register online?

-No, if there is a ‘♥’ or the word ‘donor’ on the front of your license or state ID you are already enrolled in the organ and tissue donor registry and there is no need to submit the online registry form unless your information has changed.
+No!
+If there is a ‘♥’ on the front of your driver’s license or state ID you are already enrolled in the organ and tissue donor registry and there is no need to submit the online registry form unless your information has changed.
 If your name or address has changed, please fill out and re-submit the online form.

 What does joining the Donate Life Organ & Tissue Donor Registry mean?